 - solve problems.
 Pupils can apply their skills and approach problems systematically, breaking them down into smaller steps where necessary.

-A brief overview of the new curriculum and St Luke’s approach to it is outlined below.
-For more detail about the topics covered in each year group, please consult the Numeracy section of the new National Curriculum document, available at:
+A brief overview of the National Curriculum (2014) and St Luke’s approach to it is outlined below.
+For more detail about the topics covered in each year group, please consult the Numeracy section of the National Curriculum (2014) document, available at:

 A yearly breakdown of the objectives covered is also available here: